probabilistic-numerics/probnum/CONTRIBUTING_CODE.md

 - To make life more simple, code should be formatted with [*Black*](https://github.com/psf/black).

-For more thorough Python code style guides we refer to [PEP 8](https://www.python.org/dev/peps/pep-0008/) and to [the Black code style](https://github.com/psf/black/blob/master/docs/the_black_code_style.md).
+For more thorough Python code style guides please refer to [PEP 8](https://www.python.org/dev/peps/pep-0008/) and to [the Black code style](https://github.com/psf/black/blob/master/docs/the_black_code_style.md).
-For all of the above the existing ProbNum code is a good initial reference point.
+For all the above, the existing ProbNum code is a good initial reference point.

 ### Black